punktDe/mautic/README.md

 - Visit your Mautic installation and [create a user for API](https://mautic.com/help/users-and-roles/).
 - [Enable API and HTTP basic auth](https://mautic.com/help/api-quick-start/).
 Optional: Be sure your Mautic installation is running on HTTPS for the sake of security.
-- Skip this, if your Website and Mautic are running on the same server:
+- Skip this, if your website and Mautic are running on the same server:
-    - [Enable CORS](https://mautic.com/help/getting-started-mautic-cloud/#4), enter your site in `valid domains`.
+    - [Enable CORS](https://mautic.com/help/getting-started-mautic-cloud/#4), add your site to `valid domains`.

-### Configure Plug-in
+### Configure Plugin

-Enter following Configuration in your Site Settings.yaml
+Add the following configuration to your site's Settings.yaml

     PunktDe:
       Mautic: